coder/modules/jetbrains-gateway/README.md

 ## Examples

-### Add GoLand and WebStorm with the default set to GoLand
+### Add GoLand and WebStorm as options with the default set to GoLand

 ```tf
 module "jetbrains_gateway" {